qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_publish'></a>
 ## qri publish

 set dataset publicity

-### Synopsis
+#### Synopsis

 Publish makes your dataset available to others.
 While online, peers that connect to you can only see datasets and versions that you've published.
 Publishing a dataset always makes all previous history entries available, and any updates to a published dataset will be immediately visible to connected peers.